The skies above “Smoky City” cleared when manufacturers used natural gas instead of coal.

-Painter saw an unexploited opportunity and after consulting with his partners, he agreed to finance the young men’s venture.
+Painter like the brothers — and saw an unexploited opportunity.
+After consulting with his partners, he agreed to finance the young men’s venture.
 Michael and Obe set off for Murrysville.
 In 1877 they leased land on a farm owned by Henry Remaley and erected a wooden derrick.

 But the brothers needed more money for a steam boiler, engine, drill string, casing and bits.
 Unfortunately, a financial panic that began three years earlier had finally reached their backer, Painter, and capital dried up.
 The Haymaker brothers scrambled to find financing.
 They even approached the wealthy Dr. Jacob Hostetter of Lancaster, Pennsylvania, purveyor of “Hostetter’s Stomach Bitters,” a 94-proof elixir popular with Civil War soldiers.
 Hostetter declined.

 The brothers scrounged what used equipment they could find and began drilling.
 In a 1936 interview, 88-year-old Michael remembered, “It was the worst drilling outfit I had ever seen.
 The tools were light and the steel in the bits was of the poorest grade.
 The whole outfit was hopelessly worn out.”